 Fender guitars are for players who prize traditional looks and build quality.
 PRS guitars are well-made, but may be out of reach for a beginner on a tight budget.
 The Fender Squier is an excellent first instrument if you want to start playing guitar on a budget.

 Fender guitars are well-rounded instruments.
 They are suitable for a wide range of genres.
 Their bright, single-coil pickup tone is really only something you can find on a Fender.
 They are also very easy to play with a great neck, which is perfect for someone who is just starting out.

 Consider a Stratocaster or Telecaster for music types like country, blues, jazz, pop, and rock.

 If you’re looking for a guitar that can give you some unique sound and style, then PRS is the brand to go with.
 Their guitars are also high quality, so you can take PRS as a worthy investment that holds their value.

 PRS guitars also offer a great range of tones.
 Their warm humbucker tone and built-in electronics can offer a guitarist a lot of versatility.
 They are a lot of fun to play and do high gain and rock tones incredibly well.

-With a double humbucker equipped PRS guitar, you can play music like, blues, jazz, country, rock, and metal.
+With a double humbucker PRS guitar, you can play music like blues, jazz, country, rock, and metal.